bigbio/pgatk/docs/pypgatk.rst

       Usage: pypgatk_cli.py cosmic-to-proteindb [OPTIONS]

       Required parameters:
         -in, --input_mutation TEXT   Cosmic Mutation data file -fa, --input_genes TEXT      All Cosmic genes
         -out, --output_db TEXT       Protein database including all the mutations

       Optional parameters:
-        -c, --config_file TEXT      Configuration file for the cosmic data pipelines -t, --tissue_type           Only consider mutations from these tissue tyoes, by default mutations from all tissue types are considered (default ``all``)
+        -c, --config_file TEXT       Configuration file for the cosmic data pipelines -f, --filter_column          Column name to use for filtering or splitting mutations by, default value is ``Primary site``
+        -a, --accepted_values        Only consider mutations from records that belong to these groups as specified by ``-filter_column`` option, by default mutations from all groups are considered (default ``all``)
-        -s,	--split_by_tissue_type  Generate a proteinDB output file for each tissue type in the mutations file (affected by ``--tissue_type``) (default ``False``)
+        -s,	--split_by_filter_column Generate a proteinDB output file for each group in the mutations file (affected by ``--filter_column``) (default ``False``)
         -h, --help                   Show this message and exit.

 The file input of the tool ``-in`` (``--input_mutation``) is the cosmic mutation data file.
 The genes file ``-fa`` (``--input_genes``) contains the original CDS sequence for all genes used by the COSMIC team to annotate the mutations.